-Minor Requirements: PHYS241, 242, 271, 272, 277, 411, and electives chosen in consultation with the department chair.
-PHYS277 is required every semester.
+Minor Requirements: PHYS241, 242, 271, 272, 277\, 411, and electives chosen in consultation with the department chair. \PHYS277 is required every semester.
 MATH389 may substitute for PHYS277.

-Secondary-teaching Certification: Students in a teacher certification program are required to take PHYS430.
-Program is certified by the State of Michigan.
+Secondary-teaching Certification: Students in a teacher certification program are required to take PHYS430, PHYS377 and PHYS495 (1) Research.
+They are also required to take MATH191, CHEM131, and BIOL165 as cognates.
+Program is certified by the State of Michigan Department of Education.
+Accreditation by the National Science Teachers Association is pending.